Litoria

-Litoria is a genus of hylid tree frogs, sometimes collectively referred to as Australasian treefrogs, that are native to Australia, the Bismarck Archipelago, the Solomon Islands, New Guinea, the Lesser Sunda Islands, and the Moluccan Islands.
+Litoria is a genus of hylid tree frogs, sometimes collectively referred to as Australasian treefrogs.

+Description

+The species within the genus Litoria are extremely variable in appearance, behaviour, and habitat.
+The smallest species is the javelin frog (L. microbelos), reaching a maximum snout–to–vent length of 1.6 cm, while the largest, the giant tree frog (L. infrafrenata), reaches a size of 13.5-14 cm.

 They are distinguishable from other tree frogs by the presence of horizontal irises, no pigmentation of the eyelids, and their distribution east and south from Wallacea.
 Over one hundred species are recognised and new species are still being added, such as the Pinocchio frog discovered in 2008 and described in 2019.